 History of SCKSEC

 During the three years of Project BEST's existence, the staff assisted the schools in the area of identifying the needs of exceptional children.
-They provided psychological evaluations, speech, vision and hearing screenings, perceptual evaluations, and inservice training.
+They provided psychological evaluations, speech, vision and hearing screenings, perceptual evaluations and inservice training.
 A library of materials and equipment designed to help teachers and parents work with exceptional children was established.

 When federal funding ceased in 1971, four of the original eleven counties joined together to form the South Central Kansas Special Education Cooperative.
-At a meeting held February 16, 1971, a resolution was passed stating that the unified school districts in Pratt, Barbered, Harper and Kingman counties would join together to form a special education cooperative and all equipment, materials, supplies and furnishings under control of Project BEST be turned over to thee cooperative.
+At a meeting held February 16, 1971, a resolution was passed stating that the unified school districts in Pratt, Barber, Harper and Kingman counties would join together to form a special education cooperative and all equipment, materials, supplies and furnishings under control of Project BEST be turned over to the cooperative.
 It was also resolved that the services of the IMC and film library be made available at a fair cost to any school district currently participating in Project BEST.
 Meetings were held to form the by-laws and adopt a constitution.